tomvannuenen/narrative-normalization/README.md

 # Narrative Normalization

-Replication materials for "Narrative Normalization: How Large Language Models Reshape Personal Stories" (Digital Scholarship in the Humanities, 2026).
+Replication materials for "Narrative Normalization: How Large Language Models Reshape Personal Stories"

 ## Overview

 This repository contains the code, computed linguistic markers, and statistical results to reproduce the analysis in our paper.
-We find that LLMs systematically alter 73-88% of linguistic markers when processing personal narratives, regardless of whether the instruction says "improve" or merely "rewrite."

 ## Repository Structure